Ent Schema

 });

 In this example, the edge between "users" and "messages" is 1:many, each user can have many associated messages, but each message has only a single associated user.
-This is because the edge method was used on the "messages" ent, and {ref: true} was passed to the edges method on the "users" ent.
+The syntax is explained below.

 Understanding how edges are stored